Back to English Hornbill

 Answer-

-The most poetic lines are the concluding stanza, which addresses the question of where childhood went:
+The most poetic lines for me are the concluding ones:

 That’s hidden in an infant’s face,